Tradition says that this church was founded in the 9th

 medicine box.
 The snake, looking more like a small dragon, is seen making off

 the bottom right-hand corner.
-Although commissioning such a work may
+Although commissioning such a work might

 strike us now as an act smacking of self-importance and vanity it would